ene-h/Ken3S/src/site/notes/Matchups/Elena.md

 - Has lots of overheads
 - Back HK (big wheel kick) is +4, and dodges throw
 - Elena might want to poke a lot with stand MK, whiff-punish with crouch MK xx SA3
+- Stand HK is good in neutral, stuffs a lot of stuff including mallet smash

 > [!danger]- Raw SA3 punish
 >  Far HP